richardfang888/Scrypt/README.md

 MakeFile Usage:

-1) make parse {input S expression}: Compiles and runs parse.cpp
+1) make parse {input S expression}: Compiles and runs parse.cpp.
+Takes an S expression as standard input, and if it is valid, outputs the expression in infix form as well as the result of it.
-2) make calc {input infix expression}: Compiles and runs calc.cpp
+2) make calc {input infix expression}: Compiles and runs calc.cpp.
+Takes an infix expression as standard input, and if it is valid, outputs the infix form (with parentheses) as well as the result of it.
-3) make format {input program}: Compiles and runs format.cpp
+3) make format {input program}: Compiles and runs format.cpp.
+Takes a program as standard input, and if it is valid, outputs the program as a formatted version.
-4) make scrypt {input program}: Compiles and runs scrypt.cpp
+4) make scrypt {input program}: Compiles and runs scrypt.cpp.
+Takes a program as standard input, and if it is valid, outputs what the program explicitly wants to print.